-Time Zone: The number of minutes your time zone location is to the West (-) or East (+) of Coordinated Universal Time (formerly GMT).
+Time Zone: The number of minutes your time zone location is to the West (+) or East (-) of Coordinated Universal Time (formerly GMT).
 The default 0 means no time zone is configured.
-For example, Berlin, Germany is in the +1 zone, while Vancouver, Canada is in the -8 zone.
+For example, the time zone for Berlin, Germany is + 60 (minutes) and the time zone for Vancouver, Canada is - 480 (minutes).

 Daylight Time Rule: Specifies the daylight savings time rule to apply for your location.
 The default is None.
-(For more on this topic, see Appendix E, "Daylight Savings Time on ProCurve Switches.)
+(For more on this topic, see appendix D, "Daylight Savings Time on ProCurve Switches.)